 You can add hot sauce to pasta sauce for an extra kick, or in dips, spicy cocktails, marinades, dressings, chili, ground beef burgers, seafood, gumbo, or risotto.

 The mixing of sweet and spicy is something that many cultures incorporate into their foods.

-As always I will encourage you to experiment and try new things, and see what you can come up with.
-And don’t forget to let me know what you’ve discovered.
+As always, I encourage you to experiment, and try new things, see what you can come up with.

 Common Types of Peppers in Sauces